Daddy-O (film)

-Daddy-O is a 1959 B movie starring Dick Contino, Sandra Giles and Bruno VeSota.
+Daddy-O is a 1959 B movie starring Dick Contino, Sandra Giles, and Bruno VeSota.
 It was directed by Lou Place and written by David Moessinger.
 The film is notable for its soundtrack as being the debut film score for John Williams.
 The film was released by American International Pictures as a double feature with Roadracers.
-It was later featured as a movie mocked by Mystery Science Theater 3000.
-Daddy-O was produced by Elmer C. Rhoden Jr. who also produced The Delinquents (1957) and The Cool and the Crazy (1958).
+It was later featured on the television series Mystery Science Theater 3000.
+Daddy-O was produced by Elmer C. Rhoden Jr., who also produced The Delinquents (1957) and The Cool and the Crazy (1958).